 The new experience includes the following features so that Tempo’s AI can get a more well-rounded, complete picture of your fitness and help you progress smartly:

-- The app aggregates data from compatible fitness trackers and other health apps.
+• The app aggregates data from compatible fitness trackers and other health apps.
 If you use a fitness wearable, Tempo will use data such as your sleep statistics, resting heart rate, exercising heart rate, heart rate variability, and stress scores to adjust your workout intensity to an appropriate level for the day.

-- Tempo provides you with a daily readiness score.
+• Tempo provides you with a daily readiness score.
 Your readiness score reflects how prepared your body is to perform physical activity on a given day.
-If your readiness score is very low, Tempo will suggest a much lighter, shorter workout or to do a recovery session.
+If your readiness score is very low, Tempo will suggest a much lighter, shorter workout or a recovery session.
 On the flip side, if you are progressing well and have a very high readiness score, Tempo may challenge you to lift heavier or exercise at a higher intensity on that day.

-- Tempo can now provide body composition scanning.
+• Tempo can now provide body composition scanning.
 An update to the app allows the software to provide complete body composition scans and show you how much lean mass and fat mass your body holds.
 The scan is not required, but it helps Tempo’s AI create better programming for you based on your goals.

-- Rest intervals are based on heart rate.
+• Rest intervals are based on heart rate.
 To further fine-tune things, Tempo no longer prescribes standardized rest intervals.
 Instead, when you wear a fitness tracker, your rest intervals change based on how long it takes your heart rate to recover from the set.
 Your next set will automatically begin when your heart rate drops back to Zone 1 or 2, or whatever the algorithm wants it to drop to.
 The desired zone changes based on the workout type.

-- Users can now log reps in reserve.
+• Users can now log reps in reserve.
 Another new feature includes RPE (rate of perceived exertion) and RiR (reps in reserve) tracking.
 At the end of a set, Tempo will ask you how many more reps you thought you could do with that weight for that exercise.
 Based on your answers, Tempo calculates an RPE and then provides recommendations for the next set and future workouts.

-- App members can choose focus modes and goals.
-Now, instead of choosing an existing program loosely based on goals, you first tell the app your goals and then the app creates a program just for you based on said goals and other information you have provided the AI with.
+• App members can choose focus modes and goals.
+Now, instead of choosing an existing program loosely based on goals, you first tell the app your goals, and then the app creates a program just for you based on said goals and other information you have provided the AI with.
 The pre-existing programs and classes are still available in the app, but the new method is much more individually tailored.

 The best part?
 Tempo did NOT increase the monthly membership fee with the release of this new suite of offerings.
 I think that’s really amazing and takes the Tempo membership to a new level compared to other smart home gyms.
 The fee is the same $39 per month (or less, if you choose to pay annually) as it was when we first published this review over one year ago.